gabrielewig/gabrielewig.github.io/_posts/2019-06-27-wireguard-to-vpn-subnet.md

     *   Local IP: Any DHCP Address
     *   Running Mac or Windows

 For reference, the local network is on `10.10.1.0/24` while the WireGuard clients are on `10.10.2.0/24`.
-Obviously these can and should be adjusted as necessary.
+These can and should be adjusted as necessary.

 ### Installing WireGuard and Configuring the System